Disappearance of Steven Koecher: Theorized connection to Susan Powell disappearance

-Koecher disappeared a week after Susan Powell was reported missing from her home in the Salt Lake City suburb of West Valley City.
-The latter case received much more media attention as suspicion centered on her husband, Joshua, with whom she had been having marital difficulties.
+Koecher disappeared a week after Susan Powell disappeared from her home in the Salt Lake City suburb of West Valley City, Utah.
+The latter case received much more media attention, as suspicion centered on her husband, Joshua, with whom she had been having marital difficulties.
 The night after a neighbor last saw her in the family home, Joshua had left after midnight to take the couple's two sons camping in Tooele County.
-Police officers who came to investigate the next morning after Susan did not drop her sons off at daycare forced entry into the house and found two box fans blowing at a wet spot on the couch.
+Police officers who came to investigate the next morning forced entry into the house and found two box fans blowing at a wet spot on the couch.

 Early in the Koecher investigation, tips were posted to the Internet and brought to the family's attention suggesting a connection between the two disappearances.
-In 2010, Joshua's family began making those allegations publicly, claiming on a website they had set up to find Susan that she had, with her family's help, framed her husband for murder and eloped with Koecher.
+In 2010, Joshua's family began making those allegations publicly, claiming on a website they had ostensibly set up to find Susan that she had, with her family's help, framed her husband for murder and eloped with Koecher.
 Steven Powell, Joshua's father, outlined the theory in a February letter to police and FBI agents investigating his daughter-in-law's case.

-Police investigated the connection, but found nothing to support it.
-A Koecher family friend, who by 2011 had taken over managing the Facebook page on Koecher, called the allegations "nonsense".
-Joshua Powell moved to Washington, where he died along with his sons in a 2012 murder-suicide; his father Steven, who had been convicted of child pornography and voyeurism after, among other things, explicit pictures he had secretly taken of Susan were found on his computer, died in 2018, a year after finishing his sentence.
+Police investigated the connection but found nothing to support it.
+A Koecher family friend, who by 2011 had taken over managing the Facebook page about Koecher, called the allegations "nonsense".
+Joshua moved to Washington, where he killed his sons in a 2012 murder-suicide.
+Joshua's father Steven, who had been convicted of child pornography and voyeurism after, among other things, explicit pictures he had secretly taken of Susan were found on his computer, died in 2018, a year after finishing his prison sentence.